mkgold/gcenglishf14/gcenglishf14-syllabus.md

 **Annotated Bibliography Assignment (Due November 3)**
 > Write an annotated bibliography containing at least 10 sources on a subject related to your scholarly interests.
 Your bibliography must include at least two sources written in a foreign language.

+> Resource: How to Prepare an Annotated Bibliography http://guides.library.cornell.edu/annotatedbibliography

 **Archives Assignment (Due December 1)**
 > Visit an archive in NYC related to your scholarly interests.
 Write a two-page paper detailing your findings and reflecting upon your experience.
 Include photos if possible.